hellobrian/okaymon/README.md

 The reason why I created my own API is because I only needed a subset of the data that pokeapi provides.
 I also wanted to re-structure the data and endpoints to create a simpler API I could work with in my own projects.
 For example, I wanted the urls for my API endpoints to be as descriptive as possible, that means including named parameters where it makes sense.
+Therefore, it is very easy to find any pokemon's data.

 GET /api/pokemon/charmander will return data for Charmander.
 GET /api/type/fire will return data for all fire type pokemon.